This article is adapted from one that appeared previously in The Digger 58:25-29 (2014).

 There are tools available that growers can use to mitigate this problem.
 If Nostoc-colonized areas are free of plants during key time periods, solarization or use of propane burners can work well.
 In situations where chemical control is warranted, pelargonic acid (Scythe) can provide longer-term control.

 Improving soil drainage, as well as reducing irrigation and nutrient inputs, are likely to have the best long-term results for controlling Nostoc, but this is not always practical.
 Some nurseries have had success with using heat to kill Nostoc, using hand-held flame-throwers or tractor-mounted propane heaters.
 Repeated treatment may be necessary to prevent re-establishment of Nostoc colonies.
 Soil solarization can also be effective.
 Cover the affected area with 6-mil clear plastic, preferably a horticultural plastic that is treated on the underside with an anti-condensation coating.
 The anti-condensation coating results in greater clarity of the plastic, and more effective solar heating.
-Seal the solarization perimeter with “sand worms,” boards, or a band of gravel to weigh down the edges of the plastic and prevent heat from leaking.
+Seal the solarization perimeter with “sand worms” (tube sand), boards, or a band of gravel to weigh down the edges of the plastic and prevent heat from leaking.
 Two to four weeks of solarization during the hottest period of the summer is generally effective.
 Solarization does not work well if the area continues to be irrigated, as water pooling on the plastic surface limits solar heating.

 A few chemicals are labeled for treatment of algae, moss, or liverworts in container nurseries.
 One of these, pelargonic acid (Scythe, DowAgroSciences) was especially effective for treatment of Nostoc in OSU field trials.
 During periods of active growth in early summer, pelargonic acid killed Nostoc and prevented its regrowth under irrigated conditions for several weeks.
-Care should be taken to avoid spray drift onto desired plants, as pelargonic acid is a general herbicide.
-Products that were moderately effective were copper sulfate and sodium carbonate peroxyhydrate (TerraCyte PRO, Biosafe Systems), however regular copper sulfate is not labeled for application to soil or gravel, and may pose a hazard to fish and aquatic invertebrates exposed to contaminated runoff.
+Care should be taken to avoid spray drift onto desired plants, as pelargonic acid is a broad-spectrum (non-selective) herbicide.
+Products that were moderately effective were copper sulfate and sodium carbonate peroxyhydrate (TerraCyte PRO, Biosafe Systems), however regular copper sulfate is not labeled for application to soil or gravel and may pose a hazard to fish and aquatic invertebrates exposed to contaminated runoff.